1931 Summer Deaflympics

 The 1931 Summer Deaflympics (Sommer-Deaflympics 1931) officially known as the 3rd Summer Deaflympics (3.
 Sommer Deaflympics) (3rd International Silent Games) ((3.
 Internationale Stille Spiele)) was an international multi-sport event that was held from 19 August 1931 to 23 August 1931.
 It was hosted by Nürnberg, Germany.

-The 3rd Summer Deaflympics Games were originally scheduled to be held in 1932, but was decided to host it in 1931 due to the schedule of 1932 Summer Olympics.
+The 3rd Summer Deaflympics Games were originally scheduled to be held from 31 August to 11 September 1932 in Los Angeles, but was decided to host it in 1931 due to the schedule of 1932 Summer Olympics.

-Participating Countries
+Participating countries

 The countries who participated in the games were: